goooseman/devsparks-blog/SPEC.md

 - Makefile
 - .gitignore (common hugo ignores)
 - config.yaml
-  - Do not include anything about themes or remark42
   - Do not use JSON objects in this file
   - Add following additional configuration:
     - `relativeUrls: true`